jenrichmond/ryouwithme/README.md

 ```

-The package also includes these datasets that used to demonstrate pivoting in CleanItUp 4 and 5.
+The package also includes these datasets that are used to demonstrate pivoting in CleanItUp 4 and 5.

 - bakers_wide
 - beachbugs_wide
 - beachbugs_long
+- frames_wide
+- frames_long

-And this dataset that  is used in VizWhiz 3 to demostrate geom_point plots
+And this dataset that is used in VizWhiz 3 to demonstrate geom_point plots.

 - rain_temp_bugs